mpheinze/InfinityBot/README.md

 Upcoming functionalities:

-- Raid reminder for people who have signed up.
+- Raid reminder for people who are signed up
-- List signups by raid roles
+- List signups by raid roles (tank, dps, healer)
-- Send personal messages to members of a specified group
+- Personal messages to members of a specified group
-- Raid signups
+- Raid signups from Discord
 - Google search for boss tactics
 - Much more